StanfordASL/pmpc/README.md

 - `ECOS` - FREE - very fast and very general (used by default)
 - `OSQP` - FREE - very fast, but only supports linear constraints
 - `COSMO` - FREE - very general, but it tends to run very slowly
-  - requires: `COSMO.jl` installed
 - `Mosek` - NOT FREE - extremely fast, but requires a (not free) license
-  - requires: a Mosek license, `MosekTools.jl` installed
+  - requires: a Mosek license

 # Particle (consensus/contingency) optimization